gregalytics/MLB-Draft-Analytics/README.md

 # MLB-Draft-Analytics
 Attempting to make a dent in public MLB Draft Analytics through statistics and text analytics.
-My overarching goal is to be able to compare text reports, scouting reports, and stats from a variety of sources and decipher between these data sources to create an informed pre-draft prediction of players.
+My overarching goal is to be able to compare the abundant text reports, scouting reports, and stats from a variety of (open) sources and decipher between these data sources to create an informed pre-draft prediction of players.
 The inspiration for this project is [Text Mining of Scouting Reports as a Novel Data Source for Improving NHL Draft Analytics](https://pdfs.semanticscholar.org/2f0a/a4de57e251846b55de8792e5b5ef97264cfc.pdf) by Seppa, Schuckers, Rovito.

 # Perfect Game Scrapers